robcarver17/pysystemtrade/docs/IB.md

 ### Creating and closing connection objects

 ```
-from sysbrokers.IB.ibConnection import connectionIB
+from sysbrokers.IB.ib_connection import connectionIB
-conn = connectionIB(ipaddress = "127.0.0.1", port=4001) # these are the default values and can be ommitted
+conn = connectionIB(ipaddress = "127.0.0.1", port=4001)
 ```

 Portid should match that in the Gateway configuration.
-Client ids must not be duplicated by an already connected python process (even if it's hung...).
+Client ids must not be duplicated by an already connected python process (even if it's hung...in production the client id is assigned from a database to avoid conflicts).
 The IP address shown means 'this machine'; only change this if you are planning to run the Gateway on a different network machine.

 If values for ipaddress and port are not passed here, they will default to: